 7. Lotus (Padma)

-It’s used as a symbol both Hinduism and Buddhism and primarily represents untouched beauty and non-attachment.
+It’s used as a symbol of both Hinduism and Buddhism and primarily represents untouched beauty and non-attachment.
 Even though the plant is rooted deep in the mud, the beautiful lotus remains to be clean and continues to float on the water.

 This gives clear teaching of how humans should carry themselves throughout their lives, untouched by sin.
-The lotus flower is also used as a symbol of etiquette and culture, creation, fertility, and perfection of beauty.
+The lotus flower is also a symbol of etiquette and culture, creation, fertility, and perfection of beauty.